msasen/planekit_doc/docs/intro.md

 Plankit does not include any built-in simulation.
 Therefore, you must connect the planekit still or an arduplane installed UAV.

-A simple example of starting a still with Mission planar
+A simple example of starting a still with Mission planar.

 ![image info](./Misson_plannar.png)